cosmos/sdk-tutorials/academy/4-my-own-chain/play-game.md

                                        turn'
 ```

-That's good, as expected.
-Can `bob`, who plays _black_ make a move?
-Can he make a wrong move, for instance from `0-1` to `1-0`, that is occupied by one of his pieces?
+Can `Bob`, who plays _black_, make a move?
+Can he make a wrong move, for instance from `0-1` to `1-0` which in turn is occupied by one of his pieces?

 ```sh
 $ checkersd query checkers play-move 0 1 0 0 1 --from cosmos14n4qkxcpr6ycct75zzp2r7v6rm96xhkegu5205